Pattsbot/pip/docs/html/user_guide.rst

 Fixing conflicting dependencies
 ===============================

-The purpose of this setion of documentation is to provide practical suggestions to pip users who encounter an error where pip cannot install their specified packages due to conflicting dependencies (a ``ResolutionImpossible`` error).
+The purpose of this section of documentation is to provide practical suggestions to pip users who encounter an error where pip cannot install their specified packages due to conflicting dependencies (a ``ResolutionImpossible`` error).